-We strongly urge you to complete and submit the Grant Application Form and upload materials outside of the hours of heaviest usage, generally 8:00 p.m. to 11:59 p.m., Eastern Time, on the day of the deadline.

-Staff will not be available to help you after 5:30 p.m., Eastern Time.
+- We strongly urge you to complete and submit the Grant Application Form and upload materials outside of the hours of heaviest usage, which is generally 8:00 p.m. to 11:59 p.m., Eastern Time, on the day of the deadline.
+Staff will not be available to help you after 5:30 p.m., Eastern Time. - Submit your materials to the Applicant Portal prior to the deadline to give yourself ample time to resolve any problems that you might encounter.
+You take a significant risk by waiting until the day of the deadline to submit. - When the Validate button is clicked, the application will go through a validation process to search for errors.
+This feature does not check to be sure that your application is complete.